 The Qualified Plan is subject to regulations under the Employee Retirement Income Security Act of 1974 as amended (ERISA), which requires plans to meet minimum standards of funding and requires such plans to subscribe to plan termination insurance through the Pension Benefit Guaranty Corporation (PBGC).
-The Company does not have a minimum funding requirement for the Qualified Plan for 2019 and does not anticipate having a minimum funding requirement in 2020.
+The Company does not have a minimum funding requirement for the Qualified Plan for 2020 and does not anticipate having a minimum funding requirement in 2021.
 The Company has significant discretion in making contributions above those necessary to satisfy the minimum funding requirements.
-In 2018, 2017 and 2016, there was no minimum funding requirement for the Qualified Plan.
-In 2018, 2017 and 2016, the Company voluntarily made contributions totaling \$200 million, \$300 million and \$200 million, respectively, to the Qualified Plan.
-Based on its funded status at December 31, 2018, the Company does not currently anticipate making a voluntary contribution to the Qualified Plan in 2019.
+In 2019, 2018 and 2017, there was no minimum funding requirement for the Qualified Plan.
+In 2019, the Company made no voluntary contributions to the Qualified Plan.
+In 2018 and 2017, the Company voluntarily made contributions totaling \$200 million and \$300 million, respectively, to the Qualified Plan.
+Based on its funded status at December 31, 2019, the Company does not currently anticipate making a voluntary contribution to the Qualified Plan in 2020.
 In determining future contributions, the Company will consider the performance of the plan's investment portfolio, the effects of interest rates on the projected benefit obligation of the plan and the Company's other capital requirements.

 The Qualified Plan assets are managed to maximize long-term total return while maintaining an appropriate level of risk.
 The Company's overall strategy is to achieve a mix of approximately 85% to 90% of investments for long-term growth and 10% to 15% for near-term benefit payments with a diversification of asset types, fund strategies and fund managers.
 The current target allocations for plan assets are 55% to 65% equity securities and 20% to 40% fixed income securities, with the remainder allocated to short-term securities.
-For 2019, the Company plans to apply an expected long-term rate of return on plan assets of 7.00%, the same rate that was applied in 2018.
+For 2020, the Company plans to apply an expected long-term rate of return on plan assets of 6.75%, compared with 7.00% in 2019.
 The expected rate of return reflects the Company's current expectations with regard to long-term returns in the capital markets, taking into account the pension plan's asset allocation targets, the historical performance and current valuation of U.S. and international equities, and the level of long term interest rate and inflation expectations.
-The Company's expected long-term rate of return on plan assets also contemplates a return to more normal levels of long-term interest rates in the future.
+The decrease in the expected long-term rate of return on plan assets to 6.75% for 2020 primarily reflects the Company's current expectations with regard to long-term interest rates in the future.